tytydraco/yessleep/out/I_created_a_fake_persona_for_TikTok_I_regret_everything.md

 Hands shaking, I opened the video.

-Me--*her--*was standing in the dark.
+She was standing in the dark.

 In front of a row of townhouses.